-The mission of the General Education Core Curriculum (GECC) at National American University is to instill in its graduates an appreciation for and an understanding of certain broad aspects of human knowledge and experience and to promote a life of learning.
+The mission of the General Education Core Curriculum (GECC) at NAU is to instill in its graduates an appreciation for and an understanding of certain broad aspects of human knowledge and experience and to promote a life of learning.
 Regardless of professional goals, each student will have the opportunity to develop the knowledge and skills important for college-educated adults through a core curriculum that emphasizes the fields of communication, the humanities, natural sciences, mathematics, the social and behavioral sciences, and information/technology literacy.

 Student Learning Outcomes

 Graduates completing the General Education Core Curriculum at NAU will:

 - Apply the skills of intellectual inquiry, quantitative competency, problem solving, and critical thinking.